MicrosoftDocs/playfab-docs/playfab-docs/sdks/postman/quickstart.md

 # Postman quickstart

-This guide describes how to download and set up the all-inclusive PlayFab Postman collection.
+This quickstart has been designed to assist you in the download and setup of the all-inclusive PlayFab Postman collection.
 The collection contains files that will help you make your first PlayFab API call using Postman.

 ## Prerequisites